We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight at midday when visiting Kota Kinabalu.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Kota Kinabalu.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 The capital of the Malaysian state of Sabah, Kota Kinabalu enjoys a prime location on the shore of the South China Sea and is an inspired choice for exciting holiday and breaks.
 KK, as it’s also known, is surrounded by tropical rainforest and enjoys some of the most spectacular sunrises and sunsets in the world.
 The city is on the beautiful island of Borneo, and Tunku Abdul Rahman Marine Park is a major attraction, while the Koto Kinabalu National Park is also within easy reach.
 Fish to your heart’s content in one of the world’s top fishing spots, or explore the history and culture of the region.
 With spectacular beaches, Mount Kinabalu, historic sites and national parks within easy reach, you can easily tailor your holiday to your personal preferences.